GET TO KNOW WBENC STUDENT ENTREPRENEUR PROGRAM PITCH COMPETITION WINNER DANYA SHERMAN of KNONAP

 Even with the elevated awareness of sexual harassment and assault in the #MeToo era, the statistics on sexual violence are still stunning and sobering.
 One in three women and one in 33 men experience some sort of sexual violence in their lifetime, and one in 13 college-aged individuals suspect having had a drink laced with a date rape drug.
 Refusing to be another statistic, student entrepreneur Danya Sherman decided to do something about it.

 Danya is founder and CEO of KnoNap, which has created a cocktail napkin capable of testing for specific date rape drug presence.
 Essentially, a person can place a few drops of their drink on the napkin to test for drug presence.
-If the color changes in the saturated area of the napkin, that indicates that a rape-drug is present.
+If the color changes in the saturated area of the napkin, that indicates the presence of a rape-drug.
 But KnoNap is more than just a napkin company.
 The company also partners with universities, Title IX offices, and police departments to ensure there is proper education and advocacy against the issue of drug-facilitated assault.

 We interviewed Danya to learn more about her entrepreneurship journey, her advice for other female founders, and what’s next for KnoNap.

 What has the entrepreneurship journey looked like for you so far?

 I began my entrepreneurial journey with KnoNap at the George Washington University where I received seed funding in GW’s New Venture competition and Pitch George competition.
 I was also accepted as a fellow in Halcyon Incubator’s 7th cohort, Future Founders fellowship program, and a Kairos fellow.
 I have been fortunate to surround myself with passionate individuals that are morally aligned with KnoNap’s core mission of empowerment.
 I was honored this past year with Washington Life’s 2017 Tech 25 Innovators and Disruptors and Toyota’s 2018 Mother of Invention.